hwclass/postmortem-template/README.md

 ###Title

 ex.
-Resolve how to update Webpack to version 2 with tree-shaking
+Resolve how to update Webpack to version 2 with tree-shaking and other new, stunning features

 ###Date